 Blakeslee Arpaia Chapman began as a one-man contracting firm launched way back in 1844.
-Our specialty is providing engineered construction services throughout Connecticut, as well as nearby in New York and New Jersey.
-We provide construction services for a variety of clients, including large businesses and public utilities, as well as private clients.
-When it comes to massive construction projects featuring the use of heavy-duty equipment, BAC is the team to trust.
+Our specialty is providing engineered construction services throughout Connecticut, as well as nearby communities in New York, New Jersey, Massachusetts, and Rhode Island.
+Providing a wide range of industrial construction services, we’ve worked with a variety of clients including large businesses, public utilities, and private clients in Branford, CT; and beyond.
+When it comes to undertaking and completing massive construction projects featuring the use of heavy-duty equipment, BAC is the team to trust.

 The History of Blakeslee Arpaia Chapman

 1844: Nineteen-year-old C.W.
 Blakeslee had a moving company, transporting household goods to the suburbs.
 He decided to haul soil and rock on his return trip to New Haven.
 Before long, his moving customers complained that their belongings got dirty during their transport; he decided to stop the household moving portion of his business.
 The company grew steadily under him and his sons until, by 1900, it employed 200 people and over 300 horses.
 During these years Blakeslee built dams, bridges, and roadways throughout Connecticut, Massachusetts, and New York.